 f.
 Pregnancy Disability: the employee must submit a statement from a licensed heath care provider verifying the pregnancy disability and stating the expected duration of the condition.

 Shared leave may be donated to, or received from, employees of other state agencies, so long as such transfers are approved by the heads of both agencies.

 EWU employees may donate or receive annual leave, sick leave, or all or part of a personal holiday to or from the Washington State Uniformed Service Shared Leave Pool which was created to allow state employees to voluntarily donate their leave to be used by any eligible employee who has been called to service in the uniformed services.
 Donations are made to the uniformed service shared leave pool and cannot be directed to a specified employee.
 The Military Department, in consultation with the Department of Personnel and the Office of Financial Management, is responsible for administering the Uniformed Service Shared Leave Pool.

 2-2.
 Recipient Eligibility

 Any EWU employee who is called to service (voluntarily or involuntarily) in the armed services may be eligible to receive donated leave from the Uniformed Service Shared Leave Pool if the following criteria are met:

 a.
-The employee has depleted or will shortly deplete his/her paid military leave, compensatory time, annual leave and personal holiday;
+The employee has depleted or will shortly deplete their paid military leave, compensatory time, annual leave and personal holiday;

 b.
 The employee has abided by Eastern Washington University rules regarding military leave; and